santikka/causaleffect/README.md

 ### Changes from version 1.3.5 to 1.3.6
  * Fixed a bug regarding graphs where zero edges had the 'description' attribute.
  * Fixed a bug when attempting to simplify conditional causal effects.

-### Changes from version 1.3.4 to 1.3.5
- * Added a new identification algorithm.
-This can be enabled via the new 'prune' argument in the 'causal.effect' function.
-Examples on usage can be found in the documentation for the 'causal.effect' function.